 12. Yeah, I’m afraid of water now… (Freddy vs. Jason)

 There’s a lot wrong with Freddy vs. Jason, but the biggest WTF moment comes when it’s revealed that Jason is deathly afraid of water.
-Never mind all the movies we’ve seen where he willingly traipses into Crystal Lake in order to get a drop on his victims, FvJ stages an 11th hour retcon in a desperate attempt to make the character more “sympathetic.”
+Never mind all of Jason's prior traipses into Crystal Lake, FvJ stages an 11th hour retcon in a desperate attempt to make the character more “sympathetic.”
+It sucks.

-But Jason didn’t have these issues while seemingly waiting for a late-night skinny dipper in The Final Chapter, nor did he mind wading into fiery waters for a final confrontation with his nemesis Tommy Jarvis in Jason Lives.
+But Jason didn’t have these issues while waiting for a late-night skinny dipper in The Final Chapter, nor did he mind wading into fiery waters for a final confrontation with nemesis Tommy Jarvis in Jason Lives.
 He spent a decade chained to a rock at the bottom of the lake and that didn’t seem to bother him either!
-Then he seemingly swam into whatever harbor the kids in Jason Takes Manhattan sailed out of.
-Maybe Mr. Voorhees started to get a bit timid in his old, undead age?
+Maybe he's just timid in his undead age?
 It had to be something other than ”the filmmakers simply didn’t give a shit”, right?

 11. Zombie Dad (Friday the 13th Part VII: The New Blood)

 Apparently Jason wasn’t the only corpse rotting beneath Crystal Lake.
-John Shepard, the raging alcoholic who goes to his watery grave in the prologue, apparently was left there to rot after the collapsed dock was cleared away and then rebuit for the “present day” part of the film.
+John Shepard, the raging alcoholic who goes to his watery grave in the prologue, apparently was left to rot after the collapsed dock was cleared away and then rebuit.

-It does seem a bit unlikely that his corpse wasn’t simply tangled up in the wooden debris, though.
-And how deep is Crystal Lake where the body couldn’t have been recovered (this is true for Jason, too).
-Did the police even fucking LOOK?
-Knowing their success rate in the area, it’s probably safe to assume they did not (more on them later).
+It's unlikely that his corpse wasn’t tangled up in the debris, though.
+And how deep is Crystal Lake where the body couldn’t have been recovered (this is true for Jason, too)?
+Did the police even LOOK?
+Knowing their success rate, it’s probably safe to assume they did not (more on them later).

 Of course, this doesn’t excuse how lame Shepard looks when he comes flying out of the water just in time to drag Jason back down into the raging shallows of Crystal Lake.
 I know director John Carl Buechler fought for a cooler-looking Shep zombie, but the idea was nixed by one of the producers.